svagae/Leetcode/Bit Manipulation.md

 ---

-## 📌 Subset Generation Using Bitmasks
+## 📌 Subset Generation Using Bitmask

 Every subset of an n-element set can be represented by an n-bit binary number (a bitmask) from 0 to 2ⁿ−1, where bit j indicates inclusion of the j-th element.
 To generate the power set, loop mask from 0 to (1<\<n)-1, and for each bit j check `(mask & (1<<j)) != 0` to include element j.
 This iterates all subsets in O(2ⁿ·n) time.
 For example, mask 5 (binary 101) selects elements 0 and 2.
 This method naturally handles sorted ordering of bits.
 When duplicates exist in the input, one can generate all bitmasks and then use a set to filter unique subsets.